NHSDigital/bcss-playwright/docs/utility-guides/FitKitLogged.md

   A list of tuples where each tuple contains a device ID (str) and a `boolean` flag (True for normal, False for abnormal).

 1. **`split_fit_kits(kit_id_df: pd.DataFrame, smokescreen_properties: dict) -> tuple`**
 This method splits the `dataframe` into two dataframes, one normal and one abnormal.
+It determines the number of normal and abnormal kits by using the `c3_eng_number_of_normal_fit_kits` parameter from `smokescreen_properties` for the number of normal, and then the rest are marked as abnormal.

 - **Arguments**:
   - `kit_id_df` (pd.DataFrame): A `dataframe` containing fit kit IDs.